 Salvator Ganacci is one of the strangest characters in the music scene.

 The Swedish-Bosnian producer regularly entertains and trolls audiences with his performances at music festivals, which in a way has made him more famous than the music he produces.
 It is important to mention that Salvatore Ganacci is a top producer who is not afraid to take a trip into the past, as he did in the song “Horse”.

-Salvatore Ganacci likes to experiment between styles.
+Salvatore Ganacci likes to experiment with styles.
 It’s not rare to hear different music styles mashed up into his work.

 Offbeat bass at a pretty fast pace (146 bpm) is something we listened to in the 90s, but Salvatore wasn’t scared!
 On the contrary, he pulled up an old electro-music formula and created a big hit accompanied by the most ingenious video I have ever seen.

 Every class has its clown, EDM’s is called Salvatore Ganacci and we love him for that!